-This may include information not directly linked to generating sales for suppliers, but information that is directly linked to the smart meter roll-out (for example, strategic information).
-In terms of the smart meter roll-out it may be any information that may reduce uncertainty of roll-out for a particular company (for example knowledge of your competitor's roll-out plan by region affecting the decision to delay roll-out in that region so as not to pay higher prices for the small pool of installers available in that region), smart meter future/quotation prices, smart meter price promotions, inventory capacity of smart meters, information about the state of negotiations with upstream third parties etc. In cases where the information in question falls within the requirements of "restrictions of competition by effect", further consideration needs to be taken whether the exchange of that information is objectively necessary.
-Further consideration should be given to how the risk of a competition law breach may be minimised; e.g. sharing of the information facilitated via Ofgem, or the higher level disaggregated information being disclosed.
+This can include disaggregated information, commercially sensitive or strategic information.
+In terms of the smart meter roll-out it may be any information that may reduce uncertainty of roll-out for a particular company (for example knowledge of your competitor's roll-out plan by region affecting the decision to delay roll-out in that region so as not to pay higher prices for the small pool of installers available in that region), smart meter future/quotation prices, smart meter price promotions, inventory capacity of smart meters, information about the state of negotiations with upstream third parties etc.

 Rule of thumb: Companies and employees looking to exchange information not directly linked to generating sales for suppliers, but information that is directly linked to the smart meter roll-out, should assess whether that information exchange could lead to a potential competition law breach via restrictions of competition by effect.

 3. Each supplier will have its own smart meter roll-out strategy.
 They are likely to share their strategy with their third party suppliers or contractors.
 Third parties and suppliers can be at risk if they then disclose this information to the supplier's competitors.
 Roll-out strategy is likely to be confidential to suppliers, or can be used to gain a competitive advantage over a competitor.